 It’s interesting how Antony Sutton wrote America’s Secret Establishment, revealing Yale University’s Order of Skull & Bones deploys similar rituals and techniques as invented by the original Illuminati.
 Even more interesting, Prescott Bush was one of the most powerful Boners in history, the one who dug up Geronimo’s skull and femurs and brought them back.
 Some consider it the greatest crook in Boner history.
 Later on, Prescott became a director of New York’s Union Bank, a principle source of Nazi funds in America.
 And then his sons and grandchildren went on to great power and influence.

 I tinkered around conducting my own deep political research for years, but it wasn’t until I began the study of secret societies that I made any real headway.
 My big breakthrough was exploring connections between the Sicilian men-of-honor society and the Central Intelligence Agency, two secret societies that plotted to assassinate Fidel Castro.
-But after JFK called off that murder, the same team assembled to kill Castro ended up killing Kennedy.
+But after JFK called off that murder, the same team his CIA assembled to kill Castro ended up whacking Kennedy.
 If Congress ever holds a real investigation, this is the reality that will emerge, although I suppose the instigators will be long dead by then.

 The masonic-influenced Knights of the Golden Circle was one of the more devious secret societies operating around the time of Lincoln’s assassination.
 Funny how almost nothing has been written about these Knights, although their existence was well-established before the Civil War.
 Apparently, the organization grew out of Southern Rights clubs in the South who lusted for more pro-slave territory.
 These societies financed ships that illegally abducted Africans after the slave trade was officially abolished in 1808.
 In 1844, the War with Mexico was championed in hopes that country would soon be carved-up into slave states, insuring the balance of power in Congress remained pro-slave.